Oppenheimer Weighs in on Ayala Pharmaceuticals, Inc.’s FY2026 Earnings (NASDAQ:AYLA)

-Ayala Pharmaceuticals, Inc. (NASDAQ:AYLA – Get Rating) – Equities researchers at Oppenheimer lowered their FY2026 earnings estimates for shares of Ayala Pharmaceuticals in a report issued on Tuesday, May 17th.
-Oppenheimer analyst J. Olson now anticipates that the company will post earnings of $0.82 per share for the year, down from their previous forecast of $0.87.
+Ayala Pharmaceuticals, Inc. (NASDAQ:AYLA – Get Rating) – Analysts at Oppenheimer decreased their FY2026 earnings per share estimates for Ayala Pharmaceuticals in a research report issued on Tuesday, May 17th.
+Oppenheimer analyst J. Olson now expects that the company will earn $0.82 per share for the year, down from their prior forecast of $0.87.
 Oppenheimer has a “Outperform” rating and a $16.00 price objective on the stock.

-Several other analysts have also recently weighed in on the company.
-Raymond James dropped their price objective on Ayala Pharmaceuticals from $24.00 to $6.00 and set an “outperform” rating for the company in a report on Wednesday, March 30th.
-Maxim Group cut their price target on shares of Ayala Pharmaceuticals from $22.00 to $12.00 in a research report on Wednesday, March 30th.
-Finally, Zacks Investment Research cut shares of Ayala Pharmaceuticals from a “buy” rating to a “hold” rating in a research report on Friday, April 1st.
+A number of other research firms also recently weighed in on AYLA.
+Zacks Investment Research downgraded Ayala Pharmaceuticals from a “buy” rating to a “hold” rating in a research report on Friday, April 1st.
+Raymond James reduced their target price on shares of Ayala Pharmaceuticals from $24.00 to $6.00 and set an “outperform” rating for the company in a report on Wednesday, March 30th.
+Finally, Maxim Group lowered their price target on shares of Ayala Pharmaceuticals from $22.00 to $12.00 in a research note on Wednesday, March 30th.
 One research analyst has rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
 According to data from MarketBeat.com, the company currently has a consensus rating of “Buy” and an average price target of $16.63.

-Ayala Pharmaceuticals (NASDAQ:AYLA – Get Rating) last posted its quarterly earnings data on Monday, March 28th.
-The company reported ($0.66) EPS for the quarter, missing analysts’ consensus estimates of ($0.61) by ($0.05).
-Ayala Pharmaceuticals had a negative return on equity of 105.02% and a negative net margin of 1,403.90%.
+Ayala Pharmaceuticals (NASDAQ:AYLA – Get Rating) last released its earnings results on Monday, March 28th.
+The company reported ($0.66) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.61) by ($0.05).
+Ayala Pharmaceuticals had a negative net margin of 1,403.90% and a negative return on equity of 105.02%.

-Several large investors have recently modified their holdings of AYLA.
-Morgan Stanley bought a new position in shares of Ayala Pharmaceuticals in the 1st quarter valued at $46,000.
-Citadel Advisors LLC bought a new stake in shares of Ayala Pharmaceuticals during the second quarter worth $107,000.
-DLD Asset Management LP increased its holdings in shares of Ayala Pharmaceuticals by 9.2% during the first quarter.
+A number of institutional investors have recently bought and sold shares of the stock.
+Morgan Stanley acquired a new stake in shares of Ayala Pharmaceuticals in the first quarter valued at approximately $46,000.
+Citadel Advisors LLC acquired a new stake in Ayala Pharmaceuticals in the 2nd quarter worth about $107,000.
+CSS LLC IL bought a new stake in Ayala Pharmaceuticals in the 4th quarter valued at about $131,000.
+Marshall Wace LLP acquired a new stake in shares of Ayala Pharmaceuticals in the fourth quarter valued at approximately $420,000.
+Finally, DLD Asset Management LP grew its position in Ayala Pharmaceuticals by 9.2% during the first quarter.
 DLD Asset Management LP now owns 172,867 shares of the company’s stock worth $688,000 after buying an additional 14,635 shares in the last quarter.
-CSS LLC IL bought a new position in shares of Ayala Pharmaceuticals in the 4th quarter valued at $131,000.
-Finally, Marshall Wace LLP acquired a new position in Ayala Pharmaceuticals in the 4th quarter worth about $420,000.
-Institutional investors own 56.07% of the company’s stock.
+Institutional investors and hedge funds own 56.07% of the company’s stock.

 Ayala Pharmaceuticals Company Profile (Get Rating)